 Moving to the next board, Choosing Variables, I tell teams to choose ONE manipulated variable that they want to investigate.
 We also discuss why it is important to only change one variable at a time.
 I encourage teams to choose different variables but if some variables are more popular then more than one team can test the same manipulated variable.
 I try to steer the class towards choosing the same responding variable so that they can compare their results to each other’s experiments.
 Then they put all the unused variables in the Controlled Variables section.

 The next inquiry Board, Ask a Question, helps students write a problem question.
 And the one after that, Prediction, helps students write a hypothesis.
 Then students write their Procedure.
 The procedure, with step-by-step instructions is what I need to approve before teams gather materials and begin their labs.

 Students use the Table of Results inquiry board to setup their data table.
 The Graph of Results inquiry board has been one of my favorites and it helps students make great graphs of their data.
-The Conclusion inquiry board underwent many revisions but recently I have settled on using CER.
+The Conclusion inquiry board underwent many revisions in my Science PLC but recently I have settled on using CER.

-In the NGSS this type of inquiry work is detailed in the Cross Cutting Concepts (CCC):
+In the NGSS this type of inquiry work is detailed in the Science and Engineering Practices (SEP):

 1. Asking questions (for science) and defining problems (for engineering)

 2. Developing and using models